 file in the root of your built site.
 In Astro, for instance, this would be a /src/pages/404.astro

 page.
 This disables Cloudflare’s assumption that the site is an SPA and will return an HTTP 404 status along with your custom 404 document for URLs that don’t exist.
-This helps you identify broken internal links on your site3.
+This restores expected 404 behavior but helps you identify broken internal links on your site3.

 - Consistently place your static pages in a folder like